Hirsch & Lyon: A Top Arizona Accident Law Firm

 A Phoenix injury attorney can provide you with help during the negotiation process.
 The stronger your case, the better the chances of being compensated fairly because the more likely it is the insurer will accept responsibility and offer a generous settlement to try to keep the case out of court.

 When you have strong evidence and know how much your case is worth, you can send a demand letter to the opposing party and/or the opposing party’s insurer.
 Specify how much compensation you expect to receive in order to settle.
 Even though you likely won’t get the exact amount of money you are asking for, this allows you to get negotiations opened on your terms with a focus on your desired compensation amount.

-Why is it Important to Have an Arizona Serious Injury Lawyer?
+Why is it Important to Have a Phoenix Injury Lawyer?

 Sustaining a serious injury can lead to very expensive medical bills and substantial additional financial loss.
 If you are not fully and fairly compensated, you could experience financial distress and ultimately have your other money goals derailed.
 For example, if your income is permanently reduced due to a lasting injury, this could impact your family’s quality of life and could affect you long into the future, particularly when it comes to your ability to save enough money for a secure retirement.